Nouriel Roubini

-Nouriel Roubini (نوريل روبيني; born March 29, 1958) is an American economic consultant, economist, speaker, and writer.
+Nouriel Roubini (born March 29, 1958) is a Turkish-born American economic consultant, economist, speaker, and writer.
 He is a professor emeritus since 2021 at the Stern School of Business of New York University.
 Roubini earned a BA in political economics at Bocconi University in Italy and a doctorate in international economics at Harvard University.
-He was an academic at Yale and a researcher/advisor researching emerging markets.
+He was an academic at Yale University in the 1990s, and a researcher/advisor researching emerging markets.

-During the Bill Clinton administration in the 1990s, Roubini was for one year a senior economist in the Council of Economic Advisers.
-He correctly predicted the subprime mortgage crisis and the ensuing Great Recession, and warned that the COVID-19 recession could be even worse.
-Roubini is also critic of Bitcoin and cryptocurrencies.
+During the Bill Clinton administration in 1998-99, Roubini was for one year a senior economist in the Council of Economic Advisers.
+He was one of the people who predicted the 2008 subprime mortgage crisis and he predicted the ensuing Great Recession, and warned that the COVID-19 recession could be even worse.
+Roubini is also a frequent critic of Bitcoin and other cryptocurrencies.

 Early life

-Roubini was born on March 29, 1958, in Istanbul, Turkey, to Iranian Jewish parents.
+Roubini was born on March 29, 1958, in Istanbul, Turkey, to Iranian Orthodox Jewish parents.
+When he was young, Roubini was expected to go into the rug business himself, and follow in his father's footsteps.
 When he was one year old, his family lived briefly in Tehran, Iran.
 When he was three years old, the family moved to Tel Aviv, Israel.
-From 1963 when he was five years old to 1983, he lived in Italy, primarily in Milan.
+From 1963 when he was five years old to 1983, he lived in Italy, primarily in Milan, where he attended the local Jewish school.
 He later attended the Hebrew University of Jerusalem in Israel where he completed a one-year program of undergraduate studies, in 1976–1977.
 He subsequently attended Bocconi University in Italy, earning a B.A.
 (1982) summa cum laude in economics, and in 2009 was named Bocconian of the Year.
 He received a PhD in international economics in 1988 from Harvard University, where his adviser was Jeffrey Sachs.

 Career

 For much of the 1990s, Roubini taught at Yale and then in New York, while also working for stints at the International Monetary Fund (briefly as a summer intern and visiting scholar), and World Bank (briefly as a consultant).
-In 1998–1999, he worked for one year in the Clinton administration as a senior economist in the Council of Economic Advisers.
+In 1998–99, he worked for one year in the Clinton administration as a senior economist in the Council of Economic Advisers.
 He worked from July to October 1999 at the U.S. Treasury Department as a senior adviser to Timothy Geithner (who was then the undersecretary for international affairs), and from October 1999 to June 2000 was director of its Office of Policy Development and Review.

-Roubini returned to the International Monetary Fund for July through August 2001 as a visiting scholar.
-He co-wrote Bailouts or Bail-ins?, a book on saving bankrupt economies, wrote MegaThreats: Ten Dangerous Trends That Imperil Our Future, And How to Survive Them, and started a several economic firms.
+Roubini returned to the IMF for July through August 2001 as a visiting scholar.
+He co-wrote Bailouts or Bail-ins?, a book on saving bankrupt economies, wrote MegaThreats: Ten Dangerous Trends That Imperil Our Future, And How to Survive Them, and started a series of economic firms.
 In 2021, he became a professor emeritus at the Stern School of Business at New York University.